The secret to self-publishing success comes from forever trying and finding new ways to succeed.

 Learning lessons as a self-publisher

-The second though was that my crash in at the deep end and just do it approach was probably a much faster way to learn in the end.
+The second, however, was that my crash in at the deep end and just do it approach was probably a much faster way to learn in the end.

-I learned so much more about how to install WordPress and how good the support team were at my host.
-Learning by doing, and from mistakes, is also much more memorable than learning by theory.
+I learned so much more about how to install WordPress and how good the support team was at my host.
+Learning by doing and making mistakes is also much more memorable than learning by theory.

 A few months later, when it came time to install my second blog, it took me less than half an hour, and it all went without a hitch.

-Learning lessons is what self-publishing is all about.
+Learning a valuable lesson is what self-publishing is all about.
 The self part of the word explains this very well.
-There is so much that a self-publishing author has to learn how to do, themselves.
+There is so much that a self-publishing author has to learn how to do.